Oil Rubbed Bronze spray paint…oh how I love thee.

 So…just use your imagination….and imagine it shiny white with very shiny, gold finials at the top there.

 Oh and gold edges on each shelf. (this is just one shelf…there are three and go to the floor)

-I peeled that cheap brass off each shelf edge and sprayed the whole thing with ORB.
+I peeled that cheap brass off each shelf edge and sprayed the whole thing with Oil Rubbed Bronze.